SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 ## Using Feliz

 #### 1. Add Feliz
 If you don't already have [Feliz](https://www.nuget.org/packages/Feliz/) installed, [add it to your client](../../ui/add-feliz).

 #### 2. Create a New File

-Create a new file named `NumberFormat.fs` at the client just above `Index.fs`, remove its content and insert the following *open* statements at the beginning of the file.
+Create an empty file named `NumberFormat.fs` in the Client project above `Index.fs` and insert the following statements at the beginning of the file.

 ```fsharp
 module NumberFormat